ebd622/fe-samples/services/README.md

 For instace, if we provide a service on a highest level (in **AppModule**), the instance will be available for the whole app - in all components, directives, other services where we may need to inject it.

 These are all possible levels:
-* AppModule: the same instance of service is available application-wide;
+* **AppModule**: the same instance of service is available application-wide;
-* AppComponent: the same instance of service is available for all components (but not for other services)
+* **AppComponent**: the same instance of service is available for all components (but not for other services)
-* Any other component: the same instance of service is available for the components and all its child components.
+* **Any other component**: the same instance of service is available for the components and all its child components.